JW Marriott Hotel Nara's Silk Road Dining restaurant generates more sales using the TableCheck EDM feature

 Silk Road Dining is a multi-concept restaurant at the JW Marriott Hotel Nara, the first world-class branded luxury hotel based in Nara Prefecture in Japan.

 Led by Chef Masayuki Kobayashi, who has worked at many prestigious hotels around Japan, the Silk Road Dining restaurant concocts Eastern and Western dishes using local and seasonal produce from Nara as well as ingredients imported from around the world.
 The hotel has introduced TableCheck at four restaurants and the hotel spa.
-They implemented the TableCheck EDM function (email newsletter distribution) on July 2022, and since then, the restaurant has seen profits increase at Silk Road Dining.
+They implemented the TableCheck EDM function (email newsletter distribution) on July 2022, and since then, the restaurant has seen an increase in profits just from one single email blast.

 Before utilizing EDM, customer management was done manually, at times, taking three hours to contact each customer.
-In this interview, we spoke to Mr. Taiji Tamenori, Food & Beverage Department Manager about his email marketing initiatives at Silk Road Dining using the TableCheck EDM feature.
+In this interview, we spoke to Food & Beverage Director Taiji Tamenori, about his email marketing initiatives at Silk Road Dining using the TableCheck EDM feature.

 From analog to digital customer management

-Did you use another e-mail newsletter distribution system before using the TableCheck EDM feature?
+What e-mail newsletter distribution system were you using before implementing the TableCheck EDM feature?

-Taiji Tamenori: We didn't use one in particular, but we have wanted to send out an email newsletter for a long time.
-Then, we were introduced to the EDM function by TableCheck and added it to our system.
+Taiji Tamenori: Although we didn't use one in particular, we have been wanting to send out an email newsletter for a while.
+Then, TableCheck introduced the EDM feature and we added it to our system.

 How were you communicating with your existing customers before?

 T: We used to contact customers individually by e-mail, LINE, phone, etc., and we did everything manually, especially with loyal customers.
-But we didn't contact everyone at the same time.
+But we weren't contacting everyone at the same time.

 Do most Silk Road Dining customers prefer to call by telephone?